 The hotel organises Champagne picnics at nearby beauty spot Lake Verliga – celebrated throughout Greek history all the way back to literary great Herodotus – which is cradled by snowy peaks and awash with wildflower meadows in spring.

 HIGH LIFE SAYS

 Offering off-the-beaten-track beauty and adventure, whatever the season, Grand Forest Metsovo encapsulates a side of Greece reserved for a lucky few.

 Book a stay

-Wellness doesn’t always spring to mind when it comes to boutique, urban stays, but London’s new and growing hotel group, Inhabit, is out to change that.
+Wellness doesn’t always spring to mind when it comes to boutique, urban stays, but London’s growing hotel group, Inhabit, is out to change that.
 Restorative stays are fuelled by daily yoga classes, mindfulness sessions, a meditation station and an on-site vegan café, while a commitment to the community guarantees a more far-reaching impact.
-The hotel is packed with social enterprise products that boost moods inside and out, from Self Care Co plant-based candles sending profits to a mental health charity to furniture from Goldfinger, which uses reclaimed materials and teaches woodworking to marginalised young people.
+The Paddington hotel is packed with social enterprise products that boost moods inside and out, from Self Care Co plant-based candles sending profits to a mental health charity to furniture from Goldfinger, which uses reclaimed materials and teaches woodworking to marginalised young people.